rohankalbag/Analog-Lab/README.md

 ## EE 230 - Spring Semester 2022

-## Course Instructor - Prof. Anil Kottantharayil
+## Course Instructor - Prof. Anil Kottantharayil, Prof. Apurba Laha

 This repository contains all the netlists, plots, reports for all the various circuits simulated using [NGSPICE](http://ngspice.sourceforge.net/).